stalep/jboss-aop/asintegration-core/src/etc/ReadMe-AS4.txt

 *Also, in the existing jboss-aspect-library(-jdk50).jar you should delete the classes that exist in jboss-standalone-aspect-library-jdkxx.jar

-* The ant build.xml contained in this folder automates these tasks for you.
-Set the root of the jboss installation and the server configuration you wish to patch in the jboss.properties file.

 * If you are deploying the jdk 1.4 deployer and upgrading from JDK 1.5, we need to modify the interfaces specifying the simulated annotations in jboss-aspect-library.jar.
 The build.xml file does this as part of the install step.

+Alternatively, you can use the ant script, which will automate all these tasks for you:
+1) Edit jboss.properties file, setting the root of the jboss installation and the server configuration you wish to patch.
+2) Run the command:
+$ ant